-Unremovable Alzheimer's bracelets are safer
+Unremovable Alzheimer's clasps are safer

-ON BLOOD THINNER
+ON BLOOD THIN

 Less embarrassing ways to label ID Tag’s for early stage memory problems with softer, more respectful wording such as: